-The obtained baseline blood samples were sequenced using Roche/454 Junior sequencing technology and again analyzed using Seq2Res.
+The obtained baseline blood samples were sequenced using Junior and again analyzed using Seq2Res.
 The observation on the number of samples with and without predicted resistant HIV showed that in the no-PMTCT VF group of 40, there was only one individual predicted resistant to at least one drug in baseline at prevalence cutoff 20% and that increased to four individuals at prevalence cutoff 1% (Figure 5.2).
 Similar increments in the number of samples with predicted resistant HIV was observed in the no-PMTCT VS group as well as in PMTCT VF and VS groups (Figure 5.2).
-The highest number of samples with predicted resistant HIV was observed in PMTCT VS group at a prevalence cutoff 1%.
+The highest number of samples (16 samples) with predicted resistant HIV was observed in PMTCT VS group at a prevalence cutoff 1%.
 Further, in the No-PMTCT group there was a significant difference between the number of clinical viral failures predicted as resistant when compared with the number of clinical viral successes predicted as resistant (p < 0.05, Fisher’s exact test, Figure 5.2).

 Comparison of number of sequence reads per baseline sample generated by FLX and Junior

-Sequencing had been successful on both UDPS platforms for 464 samples (Table 5.2).
+Sequencing had been successful on both FLX and Junior for 464 samples (Table 5.2).
 The initial analysis focused on comparing the number of sequence reads generated by each platform for each sample and identifying if ‘deeper’ sequencing coverage resulted in more accurate prediction of resistance.
-We saw that the FLX platform generated on average 6034 sequence reads per sample (standard deviation 2297) while the Junior platform generated an average 1532 sequence reads per sample (Standard deviation 595, Figure 5.3).
+We saw that the FLX platform generated on average 6412 sequence reads per sample (standard deviation 2297) while the Junior platform generated an average 1903 sequence reads per sample (Standard deviation 595, Figure 5.3).
 Thus, it is clear that the FLX platform produced significantly (P-value < 2.2-16) more reads per sample than the Junior platform.

-Comparison of genotyping results between the Roche/454 FLX and Junior platforms on baseline samples
+Comparison of genotyping results between the FLX and Junior platforms on baseline samples

 Baseline samples from 405 individuals had been sequenced using both the FLX and Junior platforms.
-Of them, 249 had no previous PMTCT therapy while 156 had previous exposure to PMTCT therapy.
+249 had no previous PMTCT therapy while 156 had previous exposure to PMTCT therapy.
 Of these 249 patients, 40 exhibited VF and 209 exhibited VS to the first line antiretroviral therapy regimen.
 Of the 146 PMTCT exposed patients, 21 exhibited VF and 135 exhibited VS in first line antiretroviral therapy (Figure 5.4).

-Across all of the various categories there was no difference between the FLX and Junior platforms in the prediction of resistance at both the 20% and 15% prevalence level (Figure 5.4).
-At lower prevalence cutoffs, the number of samples with predicted resistant HIV increased with minor differences in the observations of the number of samples predicted as resistant between the data generated using the Junior and FLX platforms (Figure 5.4).
+Our observation of the number of samples with and without predicted resistant in both PMTCT and no-PMTCT groups using FLX and Junior showed that there was no statistical significant difference at all prevalence cutoffs (Figure 5.4).

-At all prevalence cutoffs, there was no significant difference observed between the numbers of predicted resistant and non-resistant samples sequenced using FLX and Junior (Figure 5.4).
-Thus, despite the significantly higher numbers of sequences generated per individual for the FLX data, both platforms were comparable for HIV resistance genotyping.
+Thus, despite the significantly higher numbers of sequences generated per individual for the FLX data, both platforms were comparable at genotyping the viral population for HIV drug resistance test.

-Comparison of high throughput and population based Sanger method for resistance prediction using baseline samples
+Comparison of ultra deep pyrosequencing and population based Sanger method for resistance prediction using baseline samples

 Our observation showed that there was no significant difference between the FLX and Junior platforms for the prediction of resistance.
-While genotyping results from the Junior and FLX sequencing platforms are comparable, if tne UDPS is to be used as a replacement for conventional genotyping it is imperative to compare the UDPS approaches with the current “gold standard”, population based Sanger genotyping.
-Thus, we compared the Junior platform UDPS results with those from the Sanger-based genotyping.
+While genotyping results from the Junior and FLX sequencing platforms are comparable, they are also required to be comparable to the current population based Sanger genotyping method, to be used as a replacement.
+Thus, we compared the Junior platform (now also referred to as UDPS) results with those from the Sanger-based genotyping.